The Excel NORMDIST Function

 The chart on the rightabove chart shows the Cumulative Normal Distribution Function with a mean of 1 and a standard deviation of 0.3.

 If you want to calculate the value of this function at x = 0.8, this can be done using the Excel Normdist function, as follows:

-Further details and examples of the Excel Normdist function are provided on the Microsoft Office website.
+For further details and examples of the Excel Normdist function, see the Microsoft Office website.

 If you get an error from the Excel Normdist function this is likely to be one of the following: